us0p/interview_preparation/planning.md

 Studying is divided in two parts:
 - Study (gather new concepts and ideas)
 - Review (revisit and further knoledge already studied)

+Should take notes only about concepts, patterns and principles.
+Should not take notes about the functionality or details about tools and technologies, the understanding of these things should be from practical experience, taking notes about it won't help as you won't remember all the details you noted about all the tools, and when you need to remember or learn some detail you'll probably go to the tool documentation anyway.
+You should maintain a list of the most required technologies in the market and try to be familiar with most of them by using them in side projects and keep up to date with them.

 **Concepts to study**
 - Cloud computing: overall cloud understanding, and introduction to common